Bright White Screen

 Tracing or Copying Drawings with a White Background

 I place the paper on top of a tablet.
 The light shines through and shows the lines.
-It’s like a DIY lightbox.
+It’s like a DIY lightbox—basically a white screen for tracing.
 Works great for copying stuff by hand.

 Making Animation Frames on a White Background